Katla Ice Cave & South Coast Day Tour from Reykjavik

 1

-Your adventure begins with a morning pick-up from authorized locations in Reykjavík.
+Your adventure begins with a morning pick-up from select locations in Reykjavík.
 From Iceland’s vibrant capital, you’ll journey along the scenic South Coast, home to some of the country’s most breathtaking natural wonders.
 As you travel, enjoy views of charming villages and dramatic landscapes carved by glaciers and volcanoes.
 The route takes you to the picturesque town of Vík, where the final guests join the group before continuing east toward your glacier and ice cave experience.

 2